fossunited/forklore/.github/ISSUE_TEMPLATE/get-featured.md

 ---
-name: FOSS Maintainer Profile
+name: Get featured
-about: Submit your profile to be listed as a FOSS maintainer
+about: If you are a FOSS maintainer in India, get featured on forklore.in
-title: "[FOSS PROFILE] Your Name or Project Name"
+title: "[MAINT] Full name @ Project name"
-labels: ["foss-profile"]
+labels: ''
-assignees: []
+assignees: ''
 ---

 <!-- Hey MAINTAINERS!